Devric/tilesmith/README.md

 ### Tile Smith

-create simplest vertical tiling from existing dom or {}
+# create simple vertical tiling from existing dom or {}

-todo
+not ready to be used, resize memory leak!!

+Dependency : none;
+Browser    : ie 8+

+todos
-- fix memory leak
+- !!fix memory leak
+- check if new columns added otherwise do not use colBuilder
 - add tests
 - refactor